MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 > - In some cases, usually for files on a network share, users might not see the **Unblock** checkbox for a file where macros are being blocked.
 For those cases, see [Files centrally located on a network share or trusted website](#files-centrally-located-on-a-network-share-or-trusted-website).
 > - Even if the **Unblock** checkbox is available for a file on a network share, selecting the checkbox won’t have any effect if the share is considered to be in the **Internet** zone.
 For more information, see [Mark of the Web and zones](#mark-of-the-web-and-zones).

-You can also use the [Unblock-File](/powershell/module/microsoft.powershell.utility/unblock-file) cmdlet in PowerShell to remove the ZoneID value from the file.
-Removing the ZoneID value will allow VBA macros to run by default.
+You can also use the [Unblock-File](/powershell/module/microsoft.powershell.utility/unblock-file) cmdlet in PowerShell to remove the ZoneId value from the file.
+Removing the ZoneId value will allow VBA macros to run by default.
 Using the cmdlet does the same thing as selecting the **Unblock** checkbox on the **General** tab of the **Properties** dialog for the file.
-For more information about the ZoneID value, see [Mark of the Web and zones](#mark-of-the-web-and-zones).
+For more information about the ZoneId value, see [Mark of the Web and zones](#mark-of-the-web-and-zones).

 ### Files centrally located on a network share or trusted website